TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Listen to the Locals, or Else...

-Sanjay, a genial giant with intelligent eyes, was our contact and travel advisor.
-A graduate in agriculture, Sanjay handled the many self-help groups run by farmers from the region that grew hemp to create fabric.
-Reaching Dehradun one early afternoon, we lunched with Sanjay at the government guest house and decided to proceed to Chamoli — against his advice, as late afternoons during this time of the year usually brought in the type of blitzkrieg rains which meant keeping your car steady on the road impossible.
+Reaching Dehradun one early afternoon, we lunched with Sanjay at the government guest house.
+We decided to proceed to Chamoli — against his advice.
+Late afternoons during this time of the year usually brought in the type of blitzkrieg rains, which made keeping your car steady on the road impossible.
 Forget driving.

 Or maybe I imagined it.